-Figure 12

-Fresno County Mental Health Services

-Total Mental Health Hours, Individuals Served, and Hours per Individual Served
+Figure 12 Fresno County Mental Health Services Total Mental Health Hours, Individuals Served, and Hours per Individual Served

-per Year, by Service Type

-Mental Health Individuals Served Reported to Avatar

-3. Analysis of the Mental Health Population Assessment and Utilization Data, and Conclusions Drawn
+3. Analysis of the Mental Health Data

-The FY 2020/21 data was only recently available and analyzed.
-The CHC will review the Mental Health population data and develop recommendations in the next six (6) months.
-This review will allow the CHC to better understand the service utilization data and make recommendations for enhancing services.
+The FY 2021/22 data was only recently available and analyzed.
+The DEIC will review the Mental Health population data and develop recommendations in the next six (6) months.
+This review will allow the DEIC to better understand the service utilization data and make recommendations for enhancing services.

-4. SUD Demographics (Outpatient Services)
+4. SUD Outpatient Services by Demographics

-Figures 13 through 18 show service utilization data in FY 2020/21.
+Figures 13 through 18 show SUD outpatient service utilization data by demographics for FY 2021/22.
 The implementation of this complex system transformed the service delivery system, which in turn changed the data collection processes in the county's Electronic Health Record (EHR).
 As a result, the timeliness and quality of the data is being refined.
-The data for the SUD program is shown only for one year: FY 2020/21.
+The data for the SUD outpatient services is shown only for one year: FY 2021/22.
 The Drug Medi-Cal Organized Delivery System (DMC/ODS) system was implemented beginning in January 2020, for a partial year through June 30, 2020.
-The data below shows a full 12 months of data for FY 2020/21.
-The data shows services delivered between July 1, 2020 and June 30, 2021.
+The data below shows a full 12 months of data for FY 2021/22.
+The data shows SUD services delivered between July 1, 2021 and June 30, 2022.

-Figure 13 shows the number and percent of individuals who received outpatient services by age group for FY 2020/21.
+Figure 13 shows the number and percent of individuals who received SUD outpatient services by age group for FY 2021/22.
 This Avatar data shows an unduplicated count of individuals served by age group.
-Each individual received one or more services between July 1, 2020 and June 30, 2021.
+Each individual received one or more SUD services between July 1, 2020 and June 30, 2021.

-Of the 4,202 (unduplicated) people in FY 2020/21:
+Of the 4,202 (unduplicated) people receiving SUD outpatient services in FY 2021/22:

-- 1.8% were ages 0-15
+- 8% were ages 0-15

-- 14.2% were ages 16-25
+- 14.3% were ages 16-25

-- 74.5% were ages 26-59
+- 69% were ages 26-59

-- 9.5% were ages 60+
+- 8.7% were ages 60+